 In our experiments, we evaluated the performance of the techniques described in this paper with a range of Verilog benchmarks.
 We used a proprietary Perl-based Verilog parser to insert conditional assignments into RTL code.
-Synthesis-based diagnosis was implemented using OpenAccess 2.2 and OAGear 0.96 [26] with RTL Compiler v4.10 from Cadence as the synthesis tool.
+Synthesis-based diagnosis was implemented using OpenAccess 2.2 and OAGear 0.96 [27] with RTL Compiler v4.10 from Cadence as synthesis tool.
 For simulation-based diagnosis, we adopted an experimental RTL symbolic simulator, Insight 1.4, from Avery Design Systems [24].
-For efficiency, we implemented the techniques described in [10] to convert PB problems to SAT problems and adopted MiniSAT as our SAT solver [9].
+For efficiency, we implemented the techniques described in [10] to convert PB problems to SAT problems and adopted MiniSat as our SAT solver [9].
 All the experiments were conducted on an AMD Opteron 880 (2.4GHz) Linux workstation with 16GB memory.
-The designs under test included several circuits selected from Open-Cores [25] (Pre_norm, MD5, MiniRISC, and CF_FFT), the picoJava-II microprocessor (Pipe), DLX, and Alpha.
-Bugs (described in Table 2) were injected into these benchmarks, with the exception of DLX and Alpha, which already included bugs.
-We used constrainedrandom simulation to generate bug traces for Pipe, Pre_norm, and CF_FFT, while the bug traces for the rest of the benchmarks were generated using the verification environment shipped with the designs.
-Traces to expose bugs in DLX and Alpha were given by the verification engineer and were generated using a constrainedrandom simulation tool.
-The characteristics of these benchmarks are summarized in Table 1.
+Our benchmarks included several circuits selected from OpenCores [26] (Pre_norm, MD5, MiniRISC, and CF_FFT), the picoJava-II microprocessor (Pipe), DLX, and Alpha.
+The characteristics of the benchmarks are summarized in Table 1.
+Bugs (described in Table 2) were injected into these benchmarks, with the exception of DLX and Alpha, which already included bugs [25].
+We used constrainedrandom simulation to generate bug traces for Pipe, Pre_norm, and CF_FFT, while we used the verification environment shipped with the designs for other benchmarks.
+Traces to expose bugs in DLX and Alpha were provided by the engineering team, who used a constrained-random simulation tool.